 Support D.C.’s Historic 100% Clean Energy Bill!

 DC is poised to make history by committing to power the District with 100% renewable energy sources.
-The Council is now considering the Clean Energy DC Omnibus Amendment Act of 2018 which would require 100% clean energy in the electric sector by 2032, including 5% from solar.
-The bill would ensure that new sources of clean energy would come onto the market, and it forces Pepco to procure 80% of its electricity through long-term agreements to buy renewable power.
+The Council is now considering the Clean Energy DC Omnibus Amendment Act of 2018 which would require 100% clean energy in the electric sector by 2032, including 10% from solar by 2041.
+The bill also strengthens our SREC market by increasing SREC bankability from three to five years and increasing the alternative compliance payment (the fee Pepco must pay for not reaching the solar carveout targets) to $300 through 2041.
+It would ensure that new sources of clean energy would come onto the market, and it forces Pepco to procure 80% of its electricity through long-term agreements to buy renewable power.

 In addition to bolstering our clean energy market, the bill would implement strong building energy efficiency standards for large buildings and ties vehicle excise taxes (currently based on the list price and age of the vehicle) to fuel efficiency.
 Fully electric vehicles would be exempt from the excise tax.
 The bill would also fund DC’s Sustainable Energy Trust Fund and Green Bank to finance important clean energy and efficiency projects and programs, including low-income resident weatherization and replacing fossil-fuel furnaces and water heaters with electric alternatives.